MicrosoftDocs/win32/desktop-src/SetupApi/initializing-and-terminating-the-callback-context.md

 ---
-Description: Before the default queue callback routine can be used, either by specifying it as the callback routine when committing a file queue, or by calling it from a custom callback routine, it must be initialized. ms.assetid: e25a9787-a4a3-4d06-bf55-f6f7cfb23481
+description: Before the default queue callback routine can be used, either by specifying it as the callback routine when committing a file queue, or by calling it from a custom callback routine, it must be initialized. ms.assetid: e25a9787-a4a3-4d06-bf55-f6f7cfb23481
 title: Initializing and Terminating the Callback Context ms.topic: article